eecs394-f16/Superhero-Fueling/README.md

 ## Status

 The status of the app features implemented are maintained using [our team's Trello Board](https://trello.com/b/GpERMUd6/user-stories
 ).
-More information about Trello on (https://trello.com/home).
+For more information about Trello, visit [their website](https://trello.com/home).

 The completed user story cards are placed under the label "Production".
 The Product backlog presents the user stories planned for the next version of the app.

 ## Team

-Team Green :
+This app was created for the Northwestern EECS 213 Fall 2016 Course by Team Green:

 1. Aagam Shah
 2. Agam Gupta